roadsidemultimedia/Docs/customize/store-child-themes.md

 # Store Child themes #

-Store Child themes are designed by third-party developers which may be subject to updates by their developers.
+Store Child themes are designed by third-party developers which may be subject to updates by the theme author.
 Placing customizations within these child theme files are at risk of being overwritten.

 Therefore, when customizing a child theme purchased from the [PageLines Store](/getting-started/pagelines-store), such as iBlogPro5 or any third-party theme, it is best to use the PageLines Customize plugin (free in the Store) for any CSS/LESS changes, or additional hooks you may wish to add.

-Using the Customize plugin eliminates any risk of loss due to updates.
+Using the Customize plugin eliminates the loss of any customisations due to updates.

 ## Structure ##